Does self-regulation of animal welfare and abuse work?

 Like the NRHA, the Tennessee walking horse has a welfare statement within its rules, but that has certainly not protected these beautiful animals from barbaric treatment easily identified on horses attending a competition.

 Owners may lack the knowledge, and some the heart, to understand the pain and suffering of their horse as they buy into the story promoted by the trainer as ‘how things are done to train show horses.’
-The trainer, a perceived expert, using their position of influence on the owners to their own gain in justifying their conduct.
-Trainers, farriers and owners are indoctrinated into the idea that those is how you must treat the animal to achieve a high level competition horse.
+The trainer, a perceived expert, uses their position of influence on the owners to their own gain in justifying their conduct.
+Trainers, farriers and owners are indoctrinated into the idea that those is how you must treat the animal to achieve a high-level competition horse.

 Is reining heading in the direction of the Tennessee walking horse?

 Are the boundaries now being pushed with the increasing rise of excessive spurring, jerking of reins, more aggressive bits and rollkur increase in the show pen?
-The wastage of reining horses increasing as animals are quickly thrown aside that will not submit to the excessive demands of the trainers techniques.
-The videos of the European FEI and just recently a video taken in the US demonstrate that it is becoming more epidemic and accepted.
+The wastage of reining horses increases as animals are quickly thrown aside that will not submit to the excessive demands of the trainer’s techniques.
+The videos of the European FEI and just recently a video taken in the US demonstrates that it is becoming more epidemic and accepted.

 For the Tennessee walking horse, mainstream horse industry groups and veterinary organizations such as the American Horse Council, American Association of Equine Practitioners, and American Veterinary Medical Association have